qniff/now/README.md

 # Now
-A terminal utility to check time in different countries written in Python.
+A terminal utility to check time in countries around the world written in Python.

 ## Installation
 * Install Python 3.7+